wbsg-uni-mannheim/wdc-pave/README.md

 ```

 ## Dataset
-The extraction and extraction&normalization WDC PAVE data can be found in the data/processed_datasets folder.
+The extraction and extraction with normalization WDC PAVE data can be found in the data/processed_datasets folder.

 ## Prompts
 We experiment with various prompt templates involving descriptions and example values, and adding demonstrations.
 The following figure shows the prompt structures for the two schema descriptions (black font for extraction, black + red font for extraction + normalization).